 The stadium itself seats 17,250 and is part of a development that includes 910 new homes and a promised 365 days of community events per year.

-They have some very cool 360-degree views on their website, including a feature where you can clock on an entrance, go into that hospitality area, and then clock the door to go back out and see the view.
+They have some very cool 360-degree views on their website, including a feature where you can click on an entrance, go into that hospitality area, and then click the door to go back out and see the view.
 Check it out.

-And one of their supporter YouTube channels got a tour, as well.
+One of their supporter YouTube channel hosts got a tour, as well.
 Here’s that video.
 Dude is a little silly, but hey, that’s YouTube.

 And if you’re into construction time-lapses, here’s one from the club: